Mona Lisa Smile Diamond Necklace - Cross Jewelers

 The Number 11 Holds Special Significance in Numerology

 The number 11 is a master number signifying intuition and enlightenment.
-It represents a new beginning, the start of a new phase of life, or the imminence of positive events.
+It represents a new beginning, the start of a new phase of life, or the promise of positive events.

 Balance: